 What the Characteristics and Indicators of a Slow Real Estate Market Mean for Your Marketing Strategy

-Now, I hope I could make it clear enough what characteristics and indicators are important to recognize a slow real estate market.
+Now, I hope I managed to clarify what characteristics and indicators are important to recognize a slow real estate market.

-These can also be used to develop a real estate marketing strategy, and other strategies.
+These can also be used to develop real estate marketing and other strategies.

 Why think of marketing when selling a house?

-Well, your marketing activities have a direct influence on how well you will be able to sell a house.
+Well, your marketing activities directly influence how well you can sell a house.

-Now, for developing strategies let’s focus on the most important characteristic for a slow real estate market, which is again houses being on the market for a longer time and the number of real estate transactions decreasing.
+Now, for developing strategies, let’s focus on the most important characteristic of a slow real estate market: houses being on the market for a longer time and decreasing real estate transactions.

-Let’s dig a bit deeper here so we find the problem at the base to develop the next steps.
+Let’s dig a bit deeper to find the problem at the base and develop the next steps.

-Why are houses on the market for a longer time and why are the number of real estate transactions decreasing in a slow real estate market?
+Why are houses on the market for longer, and why are the number of real estate transactions decreasing in a slow real estate market?

 Here are most of the reasons:

-- House prices that are above the budget potential buyers want and can afford and owners that are unwilling to lower the price.
+- House prices that are above the potential buyers’ budget and what they want and can afford, and owners that are unwilling to lower the price.

-- The house supply surpasses the demand of potential buyers, even if the pricing is right (a buyer’s market).
+- The housing supply surpasses the demand of potential buyers, even if the pricing is right (a buyer’s market).

-- Houses in “bad” condition or with an unappealing layout (no curb appeal, a bad roof, too much clutter, and no upgrades made and or going to be made anytime soon due to a stubborn owner).
+- Houses in “bad” condition or with an unappealing layout (no curb appeal, a bad roof, too much clutter, and no upgrades made and/ or not going to be made anytime soon due to a stubborn owner).

-- Houses that have tenants and aren’t exactly a good return on investment for potential real estate investors or that can’t be shown that easily for that reason.
+- Houses with tenants that don’t give a good return on investment for potential real estate investors or that can’t be shown that easily for that reason.

-- Homeowners who make it difficult for realtors to access the house for showings.
+- Homeowners make it difficult for realtors to access the house for showings.